noir-lang/noir/docs/docs/developers/getting_started/quickstart.md

 ## Install Docker

+Aztec tooling requires the Docker daemon to be running, and this is easily achieved via Docker Desktop.
 See [this page of the Docker docs](https://docs.docker.com/get-docker/) for instructions on how to install Docker Desktop for your operating system.

-Once you have Docker installed, make sure it is running by opening the Docker Desktop application.
+Note: if installing via Docker Desktop, you do NOT need to keep the application open at all times (just Docker daemon).

+Installing and running the Docker daemon can also be achieved by installing Docker Engine, see [these instructions](https://docs.docker.com/engine/install/).

+However installed, ensure Docker daemon is running.
+See [start Docker daemon](https://docs.docker.com/config/daemon/start/).

 ### Note on Linux